Introduction

 Prof Jon Nichol, History Education International Research Network, UK

-Dr Andy Pearce, UCL Institute of Education, UK
+Dr Andy Pearce, IOE, UCL’s Faculty of Education and Society, UCL, UK